confluentmedical/nitinol-design-concepts/210-xct-methods/README.md

 5. Create a total of four classes (click "Create new class" twice)
 6. Click Settings.
 Apply settings and classifier options as shown below.
 The "Difference of Gaussians" feature compares progressively blurred copies of each frame to detect blob-like particles.
 The "Hessian" feature detects gradients, and is sensitive to edges and particle orientation.
 [Machine Learning as a tool for classifying electron tomographic reconstructions](https://link.springer.com/article/10.1186/s40679-015-0010-x) is a 2015 open-access paper by Staniewicz that I found very helpful to understand this. (note: in settings, "numThreads" should be set to the number of available CPU cores; likely 2 or 4 on a personal computer, rather than 20 for a server as shown here.) ![weka-settings.png](segmentation-settings.png)
 7. Trace a path through the matrix (gray area) of the cross section, then click "add to matrix" in the label area at the right.
 Repeat this for several of the inclusions, the air, and the edge.
 Then repeat the process for multiple images in the stack (use the slider at the bottom to adjust the Z position).
 The image below shows an example training image for one frame. ![weka-training](weka-train.png)
-8. Click "Train Classifier", then go get at coffee.
+8. Click "Train Classifier", then go get a coffee.
 9. When complete, each pixel will be assigned a probability of belonging to each of the four classes.
 Review the result, and if there are obvious mismatches, add more training traces in the problematic area and retrain the model.
 Repeat until satisfied. ![weka-classified](weka-classified.png)
 10. The final classifier model [classifier-0500-0549-3.model](https://nitinol.box.com/s/9d7hp332ppra56dzqnh1r40giamfzacb) used for this example can be downloaded from the [nitinol.app.box.com](https://nitinol.box.com/s/kcpbivbdszlqtx9zxsgkq636hfnzbo9p) site.